mwerezak/stackscript/README.md

 This an interpreter for an unnamed stack-based scripting language.

-The interpreter is implemented in Python and very much incomplete.
+The interpreter is implemented in Python and is incomplete.
 The whole project is a personal experiment.

-See the bottom of `stackscript/runtime.py` for example of usage.
-Or just run `python -m stackscript.runtime` from the repository root to see some examples.

 Also included is a slightly modified version of PLY which I am using as the lexer.
 I plan to replace it with a simple regex-based lexer, as I'm not really doing anything fancy.

-At the end of this readme is an operator reference.
+At the bottom of this readme is a complete operator reference.
+I might cut down on the number of operators once I implement some built-in functions.

 ## Usage
 Python 3.8+ required.